NEBacademy/DigiNEB/pages/02.digital-innovation/_outputs/ai/10.hypar/default.md

 ---

 ---
-Hypar is a design automation platform for buildings.
-Anyone, anywhere can create and share design logic so everyone can build better.
-Hypar delivers sector-specific applications, like our workplace planning solution, powered by our platform.
+Hypar is a design automation platform for buildings, allowing users to create and share design logic so everyone can build better.